Mohamed Sater oversees the government-owned group, Mumtalaket, which holds all the Bahraini government’s non-oil and gas assets.

 Moving to cloud services

 He says the first step for the organisation was to move to cloud services.
 It chose to work with Amazon due to the company’s infrastructure in Bahrain – but it was not just about moving to AWS.
 While it largely uses AWS, certain systems sit in the Microsoft Azure cloud.
 “Where it makes sense we will use other cloud suppliers.”

 AWS gets to the majority of the workload, and its local infrastructure provides lower communications costs and faster services.
 “AWS is also investing in Bahrain and we want to support it,” says Sater.

 - The IT chief at the world-leading Formula 1 team is focused on using technology to support and deliver marginal gains in performance for the team’s drivers.

 - Former CIO at Gatwick Airport took flight to the Middle East three years ago, and is using data to transform the technology and infrastructure at Dubai Airports.

 - Although self-confessed as “not the most passionate football fan”, the FA’s IT chief is helping to transform administration of the sport through technology.

-When the project started, Sater said there was a lack of the right skills in-house.
+When the project started, Sater says there was a lack of the right skills in-house.
 “When we initially came into the project, there was not enough knowledge.
 We had an idea of what we wanted but didn’t know how to implement it.”

 As a result, the organisation initially contacted a partner to support the migration.
-“But what we found was that the internal team were able to pick things and learn quickly how to do the migration,” said Sater.
+“But what we found was that the internal team were able to pick things and learn quickly how to do the migration,” says Sater.
 “We then thanked our partner for helping is with the first part of the migration, but we decided to complete it in-house.”